remkohdev/cp4security/Lab03/README.md

         TRANSMISSION_REMOTE_SYSTEM_IS_UNAVAILABLE = 'service_unavailable'
     ```

-    Edit the file `mysql_error_mapper.py` and change the `error_mapping` object to map MySQL error codes to the stix-shifter connector error codes, to the following `error_mapping` object:
+    Edit the file `mysql_error_mapper.py` and change the `error_mapping` object on line 4 to map MySQL error codes to the stix-shifter connector error codes, to the following `error_mapping` object:
     ```
     # See: https://mariadb.com/kb/en/mariadb-error-codes/
     error_mapping = {